-FAITHWEAR MINISTRY SCROLL— February 14, 2026 Draft
+FAITHWEAR MINISTRY SCROLL— February 14, 2026

 From the very beginning, God established a pattern for how He enters the world: He fills what He Himself prepares.
 After the sin of Adam and Eve, God did not abandon them or leave them exposed to the consequences of their failure.
 Instead, He moved toward them in mercy.
 He clothed their nakedness with garments of His own making — a covering they could not create for themselves — revealing that redemption would always begin with His compassion, not human effort.
-And in that same moment of mercy, He whispered the first prophecy: that the Seed of the woman would crush the serpent’s head (Genesis 3:15).
+And in that same moment of mercy, He declared the first prophecy: that the Seed of the woman would crush the serpent’s head (Genesis 3:15).
 Not the seed of a man, but the seed of a woman.
 Already, God was revealing that salvation would come through divine initiative, not human strength.
 The promise of redemption would not rise from human striving, but from a vessel God Himself would overshadow.

 Centuries later, Isaiah spoke plainly: “Behold, the virgin shall conceive and bear a son, and shall call His name Immanuel” (Isaiah 7:14).
 This was not poetic metaphor; it was a declaration that God Himself would draw near, clothing Himself in flesh through a vessel untouched by human will.
 The Messiah would not arrive through the lineage of human power, but through the overshadowing of God.
 Immanuel — God with us — would enter the world through purity, obedience, and divine intervention.